SirJimmothy/phasmo/readme.md

 ## Maps

-All current maps are avalilable directly above the clue selection, which show camera, circuit breaker, ouija board and other item locations.
+All current maps are availlable directly above the clue selection, which show camera, circuit breaker, ouija board and other item locations.
 These were all created by third parties and all credits within the images have been maintained.

+## Difficulty

+Upon selecting a difficulty, certain timers will update - selecting a map will also adjust the timers depending on the map size, taking the difficulty into account.

 ## Clue selection